Tatra Mountains: Tourism

 Tourists in Zakopane enjoying views of Giewont in 1938.

 There are records of tourist visits to the Tatras as early as 1565.

 In 1683, an anonymous author published a book of adventures and excursions in the Tatras titled Ungarischer Oder Dacianischer Simplicissimus, Vorstellend Seinen wunderlichen Lebens-Lauff, und sonderliche Begebenheiten gethaner Raisen, Nebenst Wahrhafter Beschreibung dess vormals im Nor gestandenen und offters verunruhigten Urgerland, which translates roughly to Hungarian or Dacian Simplicissimus, presenting his strange life and the peculiar events of his adventures, together with a true description of the ancient lands that once stood in the north and were often troubled.
 The author was later discovered to be Daniel Speer of Wrocław, who lived in the sub-Tatra region for about six years.

 A popular tourist destination in Poland is Zakopane but the developed tourist base also includes Kościelisko, Poronin, Biały Dunajec, Bukowina Tatrzańska, Białka Tatrzańska, Murzasichle, Małe Ciche, Ząb, Jurgów, Brzegi.

-In Slovakia, the most important tourist base is the city Vysoké Tatry, consisting of three parts: Štrbské Pleso, Starý Smokovec, and Tatranská Lomnica.
+In Slovakia, the most important tourist base is the city Vysoké Tatry, which consists of 15 settlements.

 The Polish "national mountain" (featured prominently in myths and folklore) is Giewont, while the Slovak one is Kriváň.

+In the Tatra, in the accessible areas you can practice hiking, scrambling, climbing, ice climbing and skiing.